Conference

 As part of this celebration, PARC invites leading visionaries in the field of autism to provide both a scientific and community-focused keynote speeches.

-The 2025 Purdue Autism Research Conference will be held on Friday April 4th, from 8am-6pm at the Purdue Memorial Union – East & West Faculty Lounge.
-Register for the conference here.
-Poster submissions can be submitted here (due 3/25/25; 11:59pm).
-Poster previously presented in other conferences are welcome.
+The 2026 Purdue Autism Research Conference will be held on Friday April 10th, from 8am-6pm at the Purdue Memorial Union – East & West Faculty Lounge.
+Registration and Poster submission will open in February.

 8:00am: Registration & Breakfast